Skip to main content

 Community Outreach

 The Community Outreach Functional Area is an umbrella for all of our contributions to the community, making volunteer opportunities available and determining the most impactful way to distribute funds raised by other committees.
+Community Outreach consists of the following subcommittees.

 Philanthropy